mongodb/specifications/source/change-streams/change-streams.rst

 A ``ChangeStream`` is an abstraction of a `TAILABLE_AWAIT <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read>`_ cursor, with support for resumability.
 Implementors MAY choose to implement a ``ChangeStream`` as an extension of an existing tailable cursor implementation.
 If the ``ChangeStream`` is implemented as a type which owns a tailable cursor, then the implementor MUST provide a method to close the change stream, as well as satisfy the requirements of extending ``Iterable<Document>``.

+A change stream MUST track the name of the resume option used for creating the change stream as per `Tracking the Resume Option`_.

 A change stream MUST track the last resume token, per `Updating the Cached Resume Token`_.

 Drivers MUST raise an error on the first document received without a resume token (e.g. the user has removed ``_id`` with a pipeline stage), and close the change stream.
 The error message SHOULD resemble “Cannot provide resume functionality when the resume token is missing”.